wachjose88/local-lti-consumer/README.md

 python3 manage.py migrate
 ```

 Finally run the server.
 It is important to specify a local port by replacing PORT.
-This port must be differ from the port used for the LTI provider you want to test.
+This port must be different from the port used for the LTI provider you want to test.

 ```
 python3 manage.py runserver PORT